Retired Athletes

 INS Québec offers personal development services such as:

-Athletes may, depending on their situation and status as an active athlete, take advantage of services and financial programs that will help them in their transition for at least two years following their retirement.
+Athletes may, depending on their situation and their status as an active athlete, benefit from services and financial programs that will help them in their transition.
+Game Plan can help with the reflection process, planning and even job hunting.
+Retired athletes have access to this program for up to two years after their carding ends.